mmvora/fc_task/README.md

 ## Discussion
 I had a lot of fun working on this task.
 I had previously never worked with any form of Graph database so it was a great learning experience.

 I tried using the `newspaper` library to generate the summary (which using NLP) but I found that it was not as accurate as I would have liked.
-I then switched to using LLMa to generate the summary and I found it to be much better.
+I then switched to using LLMs to generate the summary and I found it to be much better.

 ## Improvements
 While the relationship visualizer works, I would have liked to spend more time on it.
 I would have liked to use a more diverse dataset to test the relationship extraction.
 I would have also liked to use a more advanced model to generate the relationships so that maybe every node in the graph would have a connection to another node.